thunderrabbit/mankind-project-japan/content/location.md

 showsidebar: true
 ---

-Tokyo Men's Group currently meets in Hiroo every Tuesday.
+Tokyo Men's Group meets in Shinjuku every Tuesday.
-We meet in the office of one of our members, so the venue is available for our circle at no cost.
+We meet in a rental room just 2 minutes from Shinjuku station, or about 30 seconds from Shinjuku-san-chome.

 New men are welcome on the first Tuesday of each month.
 See [our Meetup page](https://www.meetup.com/ManKind-Project-Tokyo/) to RSVP, or email tokyoATmkpjapan.org for questions or more information.